← Blog

 In summary, AI is a broad field covering the development of systems that simulate intelligent behavior.
 It encompasses various techniques and approaches, while machine learning is a subfield of AI that focuses on designing algorithms that enable systems to learn from data.
 Large language models are a specific type of ML model trained on text data to generate human-like text, and generative AI refers to the broader concept of AI systems capable of generating various types of content.

 ML, LLMs, Generative AI: these are just a few of the many terms used in AI.
 Gaining insight into these distinctions is essential for comprehending the unique characteristics and uses of AI, ML, LLMs, and Generative AI within the constantly changing world of technology.
-As the AI landscape continues to evolve, new concepts will inevitably appear and the terminology we employ to characterize these systems will transform in the future.
+As the AI landscape continues to evolve, with breakthroughs like reasoning models, multimodal systems, and agentic AI, new concepts will inevitably appear and the terminology we employ to characterize these systems will transform in the future.

 Case studies, product news, and other articles straight to your inbox.